omniah-elmorshedy

 • The applicant received a pharmacy degree from a non-United States or non-Canadian program and holds a valid license to practice pharmacy in a United States jurisdiction, having passed the FPGEE/FPGEC from the NABP, assuring education equivalency to an ACPE-accredited program.

 • Please Note: The Distance Degrees and Programs (DDP) Office offers two ACPE accredited PharmD programs: the NTPD Program and the International-Trained PharmD (ITPD) Program.
-All licensed pharmacists who are not licensed to practice pharmacy in the United States, or are licensed to practice in Canada but were educated outside of Canada (ie, a non-CCAPP-accredited school) are encouraged to review the admissions requirements for the ITPD Program.
+All licensed pharmacists who are not licensed to practice pharmacy in the United States, or are licensed to practice in Canada but were educated outside of Canada (ie, a non-CCAPP-accredited school) or whose program was not CCAPP-accredited are encouraged to review the admissions requirements for the ITPD Program.

-Students may begin the NTPD Program in the fall or spring semester.
+Students may begin the NTPD Program in the fall semester.
 Applications are accepted at any time for the NTPD Program, provided the applications are received prior to each semester's deadline.
-The deadline for the fall semester is April 15, and the deadline for the spring semester is October 15.
+Application deadline is July 15.
+We will not be accepting new applications after this application cycle.

 If the deadline falls on a weekend or United States holiday, then the deadline will be the next business day.
 Please contact the DDP Office if there are concerns about meeting the application deadline.
 Otherwise, applications received after the semester's deadline will be considered for the next admissions cycle.
 Students may request to defer their admission up to 1 year after their initial admission term.
 Students who fail to enroll in any course within that year may be required to reapply.
 Admission extensions to the NTPD program will be determined on a case-by-case basis.